purvansh/laravel-email-domain-blacklist/readme.md

 Laravel Email Domain Blacklist is a lightweight package that extends your validation rules with `blacklist`.

-You may pass a local or remote JSON file containing all the blacklisted email domains, usually disposable email services.
+You can pass a local or remote JSON file containing all the blacklisted email domains, usually disposable email services.

 If you use a third-party remote list, you may also append your custom email domains.